antiparticle25/genomic_data_solutions/README.md

 ### Repository Metadata Database – Overview

 **Note:**
-**all sequencing expenditure and cost-related figures presented here are estimations intended solely for comparison purposes and most likely do not accurately reflect actual market expenditures.**
+**all sequencing expenditure and cost-related figures presented here are based on gross assumptions, and most likely do not accurately reflect actual market expenditures.
+More important than absolute numbers, emphasis should be put on understanding trends and rates of change.**

 <br><br>